-- A Financial instruments are classified in the following categories: - Non-derivative financial assets comprising at amortized cost or at fair value through profit or loss ("FVTPL"). - Non-derivative financial liabilities comprising at FVTPL or at amortized cost. - Derivative financial instruments under the category of financial assets or financial liabilities at FVTPL or at FVOCI.
+A Financial instruments are classified in the following categories:

+- Non-derivative financial assets comprising at amortized cost or at fair value through profit or loss ("FVTPL"). - Non-derivative financial liabilities comprising at FVTPL or at amortized cost. - Derivative financial instruments under the category of financial assets or financial liabilities at FVTPL or at fair value through other comprehensive income ("FVOCI").